Hypoglossal nerve: History

 The first recorded description of the hypoglossal nerve was by Herophilos (335–280 BC), although it was not named at the time.
 The first use of the name hypoglossal in Latin as nervi hypoglossi externa was used by Winslow in 1733.
 This was followed though by several different namings including nervi indeterminati, par lingual, par gustatorium, great sub-lingual by different authors, and gustatory nerve and lingual nerve (by Winslow).
 It was listed in 1778 as nerve hypoglossum magnum by Soemmering.
 It was then named as the great hypoglossal nerve by Cuvier in 1800 as a translation of Winslow and finally named in English by Knox in 1832.

 Other animals

 The hypoglossal nerve is one of twelve cranial nerves found in amniotes including reptiles, mammals and birds.
 As with humans, damage to the nerve or nerve pathway will result in difficulties moving the tongue or lapping water, decreased tongue strength, and generally cause deviation away from the affected side initially, and then to the affected side as contractures develop.
 The evolutionary origins of the nerve have been explored through studies of the nerve in rodents and reptiles.
 The nerve is regarded as arising evolutionarily from nerves of the cervical spine, which has been incorporated into a separate nerve over the course of evolution.

+Among amniotes, the hypoglossal nerve exits through the hypoglossal canal in the exoccipital.
+However, in amphibians, the nerve instead exits the skull through the foramen magnum and separates from the spinal cord in the region of the cervical vertebrae.